1 new COVID-19 case reported in Jefferson Co., Ill.

-The health department reported a woman in her 80s has tested positive for the virus and is in isolation at home.
+The health department reported a woman in her 20s tested positive for the virus and she is in isolation at home.

-Currently, 100 individuals have tested positive for COVID-19 in Jefferson County, Illinois, including 14 deaths, 73 cases released from isolation and 13 in isolation.
+Currently, 101 individuals have tested positive for COVID-19 in Jefferson County, Illinois, including 14 deaths, 75 released from isolation, and 12 in isolation.

-According to the health department 772 individuals have tested negative for the virus.
+Approximately 822 people have been tested for the virus in Jefferson County.

 Copyright 2020 KFVS.
 All rights reserved.